 Digimind

-Digimind is another example of an analytics tool complete with social media listening and influencer marketing tools.
+Digimind is another example of a social media analytics tool complete with social media listening and influencer marketing tools.

 Some of its features include: